kevc528/backend-challenge20/README.md

 This `GET` request will fetch all of the clubs that have the tag specified in the route.

+#### GET `/api/all_tags`
+This `GET` request will get the list of all tags in the database.
+This is useful for the multiselect tags for creating a club on the frontend.

 ## Bonus Features
 ### Scraping
 The first bonus feature I decided to tackle was the web scraper.